SideLine: How Delay-Lines (May) Leak Secrets from your SoC: Delay-Lines in High-End SoC Devices

-In relatively low-bandwidth external memories such as flash memories, SD cards and multimedia cards, the impact of voltage and temperature fluctuations is considered not significant enough to jeopardize the communication integrity: dynamic calibration is not required.
-Delay-lines (DL in Figure \ref{DL}) are nonetheless used to mitigate the impact of the PCB track length on the data and clock signals propagation timings (these delays are not predictable by SoC designers, they are set only at board design time).
-As track lengths are fixed, a static delay is sufficient to ensure good operation.
-For a read transaction, the delay-line is typically calibrated in order to add a phase shift of 90$^{\circ}$ to the clock signal.
-Thus, it ensures that data signals are in place when sampling occurs.
-The delay-line calibration is carried out through a series of training steps.
-These training steps modify the delay of the elements forming the chain and, for each configuration, verify if the external memory has been properly read.
-If the training is successful, the delay-line configuration is saved in a dedicated register and remains unchanged until the next test.
 Several SoC vendors provide user programmable delay-blocks as a way for developers to be able to use a wide range of memory chips or cards with different bus speeds.
 Unlike traditional static delay-lines, these delay-blocks come with both a complete calibration toolkit and a detailed documentation.
 Figure \ref{DL} illustrates the delay-block structure that was observed in one of the SoC we benchmarked.
 Its purpose is to delay the clock signal with respect to the data signals when a read operation is conducted.
 The block consists in a simple delay-line associated with a set of control and status registers.
 A \textit{Command Register} controls the delay $t$ of all the delay-line elements and thus the phase shift added to the $clk$ signal.
 To ensure that the phase shift obtained is conform to the applied command, a \textit{state register} captures the output of each element forming the delay-line every time a $clk_{in}$ rising edge event occurs.
 Then, a specific training is performed to verify whether the captured pattern matches the command or not.
 Despite some missing parts, this structure is reminiscent of that of a TDC as the delay-line state is continuously captured and stored in an accessible register.
 In section \ref{sec:DelayBlockSCA}, we demonstrate that this delay-block can be turned into a voltage sensor and hijacked to perform a power SCA.